Meaning:

 Example Sentence(s)

-- Next time we play one on one soccer, I’ll be playing for keeps!
+• Next time we play soccer together, I won’t take it so lightly; I’ll be playing for keeps!

 Similar Example:

-- If I’m going to improve at the piano, I have to knuckle down and spend some time practicing every week.
+• If I’m going to improve at the piano, I have to knuckle down and spend some time practicing each week.